charlie-vf/lotr-quiz-game/README.md

 ### Imagery

-I used one image across both the main game page and the results area for consistency
+I used one image across both the main game page and the results area for consistency.
+It depicts Gandalf (a main character in the series) riding towards Minas Tirith, a major location of the final instalment: Return of the King.
+I chose this image because it fits well with my chosen color scheme and does not detract from the main content of each page.
+The image was taken from [Screen Rant](https://screenrant.com/lord-of-the-rings-interesting-facts-trivia-minas-tirith/).

 ### Font

-The font used on this site is Oxanium, imported from Google Fonts.
+The font used on this site is Oxanium, imported from [Google Fonts](https://fonts.google.com/specimen/Oxanium).
 I really like this font as it is neat and easy to read.
 I had considered using a font closer to the popular Elvish style writing from the source material, however, this would likely have been to elaborate a font and may have caused issues in reading.
+I used text transform on the button texts of the main game page and results area for contrast and readability.

 ## Features